-Polifonic is a new festival that will be held at Masserie Del Turco, a beautiful old building surrounded by olive trees in the Itria Valley, near Monopoli.
-They didn’t give much information yet, but by looking at the line-up, with artists like Hunee, DVS1 and Levon Vincent, the festival looks really promising.
+Polifonic is holding its 2nd edition this year that will be held at Masserie Del Turco, a beautiful old building surrounded by olive trees in the Itria Valley, near Monopoli.
+They didn’t give much information yet, but by looking at the line-up, with artists like Carl Craig, Tama Sumo and Mano Le Tough, the festival looks really promising.
 Apart from the musical aspect, they offer yoga classes, a chillout area, art exhibitions and of course, great Mediterranean food.

 Nachtdigital Festival is definitely one like no other!
 Although it already exists since 1998, they still manage to keep it a small and intimate festival.
 There are only 3000 tickets available, which all get sold-out in minutes after the release.
 But what makes it stand out from other festivals?
 They try to make the experience as personal as possible by making handmade decorations (which become real pieces of art), aspiring visual arts and carefully selected artists.
 We heard that the crowd and atmosphere are like no other!

 The whole idea is to create an extraordinary experience on an eco-friendly way to be part of the transition towards environmental and social responsibility.
-With exciting names like DJ Nobu, Robag Wruhme, Vril, and even a stage hosted by the magnificent label Giegling, we think this is just the beginning of a beautiful story.
+With exciting names like Molly, Luke Abbott, Call Super and many more, we are sure this festival has the right to be featured as one of the best small festivals of Europe.

 This rather small festival in Belgium provides a finely selected line-up of known and unknown musicians & DJ’s in all kinds of electronic genres, from contemporary to experimental.
 A lot of the performances are performed live so that the audience and artists really can connect with each other.
 You’ll also find various lectures and installations on-site.